Mindy Tsonas Choi

 Creativity saved me, where systems, institutions and traditional western therapy, failed.

-Through multiple facets and identities, over many seasons and decades with the help of countless artists, healers, therapists, facilitators, activists and mentors, my personal healing and reclamation has been iterative, incremental and ongoing.
+Through multiple facets and identities, over many seasons and decades with the help of countless artists, healers, facilitators, activists and mentors, my personal healing and reclamation has been iterative, incremental and ongoing.

 During the summer of 2020, with the full support of my family, I actively began my birth family search.
 It took me half a lifetime and a global and racial pandemic to make such a potentially life-changing decision.